 How physically challenging is NEMC?

 Given a rating of Challenge Level 3 (out of a maximum of 10), we consider NEMC to be a beginner hiking trip that any moderately fit, motivated student can successfully complete.
-Compared to similar hiking trips, we believe that NEMC is slightly less challenging than Colorado’s Rocky Mountains (mostly because CRM includes the added element of hiking at higher altitudes), as well as Maine’s Downeast Explorer.
+Compared to similar hiking trips, we believe that NEMC is slightly less challenging than Colorado’s Rocky Mountains (mostly because CRM includes the added element of hiking at higher altitudes) and as Maine’s Downeast Explorer.
 Please note that all of Apogee’s Challenge Levels are not scientific and are subjectively calculated by the Apogee staff.